 WELL data set.
 For each hour of verified training

-miner, and the other goes to the TRACE DAO.
+contributor, and the other to TRACE Dynamics.

-Licensing revenues collected by the TRACE DAO in
+Licensing revenue collected by TRACE in

 increasing the value of TRACE data through the